SAP-archive/xf-application-mocks/c4c-mock/README.md

 # Cloud for Customer Mock

 This application emulates SAP Cloud for Customer.
-It uses the **varkes-api-server** to connect to a `SAP Cloud Platform, Kyma Runtime` and register the bundled ODATA APIs which are also mocked using the  **varkes-odata-mock**.
+It uses the **varkes-api-server** to connect to a `SAP Business Technology Platform, Kyma Runtime` and register the bundled ODATA APIs which are also mocked using the  **varkes-odata-mock**.
 For the list of mocked APIs, see [`varkes_config.json`](varkes_config.json).

 ## Run locally using Docker